ledjon-behluli/SimulinkModelGenerator/README.md

 Library is available through [NuGet](https://www.nuget.org/packages/SimulinkModelGenerator/).

 Create Simulink models right from your C# application.
-SimulinkModelGenerator targets .NET Standart 2.0, you can consume it within any type of application targeting below platform versions:
+SimulinkModelGenerator targets .NET Standard 2.0, you can consume it within any type of application targeting below platform versions:

 Platform | Supported Versions
 ------------ | -------------